MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-data-enrichment.md

 ---
-title: Cloud App Security Data Enrichment API
+title: Defender for Cloud Apps Data Enrichment API
 description: This article provides information about using the Data Enrichment API. ms.date: 12/13/2020 ms.topic: reference